danyd686/AdventureWorks---Financial-Performance-Marketing-ROI-Analysis/README.md

 - Improve advertising efficiency in Europe.
 - Increase investment in Canada due to its strong profitability.
 - Diversify revenue streams to reduce dependency on USA and Australia.

 ---

-## 🚀 My Contribution to the project

-- Analyzed financial performance across 5 international markets
-- Evaluated marketing ROI and profitability across global campaigns
-- Identified USA as the highest revenue market with $3.35M in sales
-- Detected low advertising efficiency in European markets with ROI between 17% and 22%

----
 ## 🔎 Approach & Key Decisions